 Jamaal Barber is an Atlanta-based artist and printmaker who shares the thrill of discovering his medium, and what it means to appreciate the subtle changes.

-In our first ever cross-over episode, social entrepreneur and podcaster Troy Bronsink talks about burnout and mindfulness, plus plays some of his original music.
+Social entrepreneur and podcaster Troy Bronsink talks about burnout and mindfulness, plus plays some of his original music.

 Marcia Fisher is an inspiring author who writes honestly about her pain and hope in her memoir, where misery becomes ministry.